rijalati/B_Tree/readme.txt

 The function void b_tree_print_tree(void *b_tree) takes a handle to a b_tree as an argument and prints the tree to stdout in a BFS fashion.

+The structure for a b_tree file is defined as follows: The first sector (sector zero) is dedicated to storing information about the b_tree.
+The first 0-3 bytes of sector zero store the key size of the b_tree as an integer.
+Bytes 4-7 of sector zero store the logical block address (LBA) of the sector that stores the root node of the b_tree.
+Bytes 8-15 (or 8-11, if longs are 4 bytes) of sector zero store the LBA of the first "free sector" (i.e., the first sector that is not yet storing any data).
+All other sectors in the b_tree file may store internal nodes of the tree, external nodes of the tree, or a record for a given key in the b_tree.

+The format of a sector storing a node in the b_tree is defined as follows: The first byte is either a 0 or a 1, determining whether the node is external (0) or internal (1).
+The next byte tells you how many keys are in the node.
+The number of keys that can fit in a node is (JDISK_SECTOR_SIZE - 6) / (key_size + 4).
+The key_size for a b_tree must be between 4 and 254 bytes.
+So even if keys are 4 bytes long, the number of keys that can fit in a node can be represented by an unsigned char.

+If we define MAXKEY to be (JDISK_SECTOR_SIZE - 6) / (key_size + 4), then the next
+MAXKEY * key_size bytes in a node sector are the keys for that node.
+The last (MAXKEY + 1) * 4 bytes are the LBA's, which are the pointers of the b_tree.
+If the node is internal, then the LBA's are LBA's of other sectors containing other nodes of the b_tree, but if the node is external then the LBA's are LBA's of sectors containing records/vals for keys in the b_tree.
+Note that if there are nkeys in a node, then there are (nkeys + 1) LBA's.

+Note that all data written to and read from the b_tree is written/read as raw bytes.
+This means that if the keys and records that are being inserted/searched for in the b_tree are meant to be interpreted as strings, then there is something that should be kept in mind.

+Excess bytes contained in keys and records must be handled in some way.
+For example, if your b_tree has a key_size of 40 bytes, and you wish to insert the key "Bugs Bunny", then your data really only requires 10 or 11 bytes (the length of "Bugs Bunny" + an optional NULL character).
+A way of dealing with the excess bytes should be devised (they should probably be set to the NULL character).
+For example, supposed you previously used strcpy() to copy a string to a 40 char buffer you are using to perform insertions/lookups on your b_tree.
+Say you previously inserted "Yankee Doodle".
+If "Yankee Doodle" is the first value you've strcpy()'d to your buffer, and all the bytes in your buffer were initially set to NULL, then your buffer would look like this:
+"Yankee Doodle\0\0\0\0\0.......\0".
+If you then insert into the tree, no problem.
+But now say you strcpy() "Bugs Bunny" to your buffer.
+Now your buffer looks like this:
+"Bugs Bunny\0le\o\0\0\0......\0".
+You might insert this into the tree, and then later lookup "Bugs Bunny\0\0\0.....\0" in the tree, expecting it to be there, but it would not be.
+This is a subtle bug to keep in mind.
+The safest thing to do is set excess bytes in keys and vals to the NULL character when performing insertions and lookups.

+I have included two example programs, example_creation.c and example_tester.c that illustrate how one might embed b_tree functions in other C programs and use them to create/attach to b_tree files, and use them to store data that is meant to be interpreted as strings.